-- Method of assessment: 50 questions: 36 standard format and 14 multiple response questions.
-1 hour is allowed for this examination. - This syllabus will be examined from 1 September 2012 to 31 August 2013. - Candidates will be examined on the basis of English law and practice in the tax year 2012/2013 unless otherwise stated. - It should be assumed that all individuals are domiciled, resident and ordinarily resident in the UK unless otherwise stated. - Candidates should refer to the CII update website www.cii.co.uk/updates for the latest information on changes to law and practice and when they will be examined.
+- Method of assessment: 50 questions: 38 standard format and 12 multiple response questions.
+1 hour is allowed for this examination. - This syllabus will be examined from 1 September 2015 to 31 August 2016. - Candidates will be examined on the basis of English law and practice in the tax year 2015/2016 unless otherwise stated. - It should be assumed that all individuals are domiciled and resident in the UK unless otherwise stated. - Candidates should refer to the CII website for the latest information on changes to law and practice and when they will be examined: - 1.
+Visit www.cii.co.uk/qualifications - 2.
+Select the appropriate qualification - 3.
+Select your unit on the right hand side of the page

-- Understand the political, economic and social environment factors which provide the context for pensions planning. - 1.1.
-Examine the role of Government, policy direction, challenges and reforms. - 1.2.
-Examine corporate responsibilities, their challenges and impact on pension planning. - 1.3.
-Examine demographic trends, longevity and the ageing population. - 1.4.
-Examine incentives, disincentives and attitudes to saving. - 1.5.
-Explain the main pension provision scheme types and methods of pension provision. - 2.
-Understand how the HMRC tax regime applies to pensions planning. - 2.1.
-Explain how the HMRC tax regime applies to pension planning. - 2.2.
-Explain how the annual allowance, lifetime allowance, associated charges and transitional reliefs apply. - 2.3.
-Outline the tax treatment of other types of schemes. - 3.
-Understand the relevant aspects of pensions law and regulation to pensions planning. - 3.1.
-Explain the relevant aspects of pensions law and regulations. - 3.2.
-Describe the role and duties of trustees and administrators of pension schemes. - 4.
-Understand the structure, characteristics and application of Defined Benefit (DB) schemes to an individual's pension planning. - 4.1.
-Describe the main types, attributes and benefits of DB pension provision including the rules and operation of DB schemes. - 4.2.
-Describe funding methods and explore issues surrounding funding. - 4.3.
-Explain the role of trustees and other parties, including scheme reporting. - 4.4.
-Explain the factors to consider and the benefits on leaving, early and normal retirement including the main transfer issues and considerations in broad terms - 4.5.
-Explain the benefits available on ill health and death. - 4.6.
-Explain eligibility and top-up options. - 4.7.
-Describe the structure, main attributes and benefits of public sector schemes.
+- Understand the political, economic and social environment factors which provide the context for pensions planning. - 1.1 Examine the role of Government, policy direction, challenges and reforms. - 1.2 Examine corporate responsibilities, their challenges and impact on pension planning. - 1.3 Examine demographic trends, longevity and the ageing population. - 1.4 Examine incentives, disincentives and attitudes to saving. - 1.5 Explain the main pension provision scheme types and methods of pension provision. - 2.
+Understand how the HM Revenue & Customs (HMRC) tax regime applies to pensions planning. - 2.1 Explain how the HMRC tax regime applies to pension planning. - 2.2 Explain how the annual allowance, lifetime allowance, associated charges and transitional reliefs apply. - 2.3 Outline the tax treatment of other types of schemes. - Understand the relevant aspects of pensions law and regulation to pensions planning. - 3.1 Explain the relevant aspects of pensions law and regulations. - 3.2 Describe the role and duties of trustees and administrators of pension schemes. - 4.
+Understand the structure, characteristics and application of Defined Benefit (DB) schemes to an individual's pension planning. - 4.1 Describe the main types, attributes and benefits of DB pension provision including the rules and operation of DB schemes. - 4.2 Describe funding methods and explore issues surrounding funding. - 4.3 Explain the role of trustees and other parties, including scheme reporting. - 4.4 Explain the factors to consider and the benefits on leaving, early and normal retirement including the main transfer issues and considerations in broad terms. - 4.5 Explain the benefits available on ill health and death. - 4.6 Explain eligibility and top-up options. - 4.7 Describe the structure, main attributes and benefits of public sector schemes.